juliomaroto/BITCOIN-FeedHandler/README.md

 - Disclaimer:

-Version: 0.1v alpha (PERFORMANCE COULD NOT BE PERFECT AT A PRODUCTION ENVIRONMENT AS YOU COULD EXPECT).
+Version: 0.1v alpha (Performance could not be perfect at production environments as you could expect).

 - Details: